NOAA-EPIC/uifcw2025/Day1/README.md

 type /Users/<username>/.ssh/id_ed25519_student(n).pub
 ```

-Copy-paste the public key contents to the workshop administrator via the Slack workspace channel `#cadre-epic-data-assimilation-training` and inform them of your student number (i.e., student 5).
+Copy-paste the public key contents to the workshop administrator via the Slack workspace channel `#uifcw25-training-3-intro-to-running-idealized-test-cases-via-ufs-hsd-framework`.
 NOTE: Two (2) keys are generated: a public and a private key.
 DO NOT SEND THE PRIVATE KEY!
 A public key will end in `.pub` and will start something like this:
 ```